barisusakli/nodebb-plugin-rss/README.md

 # NodeBB RSS Parser

-This NodeBB plugin uses the [Google Feed API](https://developers.google.com/feed/) to pull RSS feeds and create topics in predefined categories.
+This NodeBB plugin uses the [Yahoo YQL API](https://developer.yahoo.com/yql/) to pull RSS feeds and create topics in predefined categories.

-To customise options for the parser, please consult the "RSS" page in the administration panel, under the "Plugins" heading.
+To customize options for the parser, please consult the "RSS" page in the administration panel, under the "Plugins" heading.

 ## Installation